The Fluent Reader - Book Summary

 References:

 Rasinski, T. V. (2019).
 The Fluent Reader: Oral Reading Strategies for Building Word Recognition, Fluency, and Comprehension.
 (2nd ed).
-Scholastics.
+Scholastic.